Changes in consciousness and perception can be associated with close proximity to death

 The feelings a person diagnosed with mesothelioma experiences throughout their last days are highly dependent on their attitude toward death.
 While some people will become increasingly anxious, restless, and angry, others will seem very calm, peaceful, and content.

 Many mesothelioma patients will also strive to take care of any unfinished business they may have, such as visiting certain people or places, discussing with a religious figure, offering some of their belongings – particularly special items with sentimental value – to their family members or close friends, getting their will in order or buying gifts for their loved ones.

-Physical changes typically occur several hours before death and include changes in breathing, loss of appetite, drowsiness, changes in heart rate, involuntary muscle movements and low body temperature.
+Physical changes typically occur several hours before death and include changes in breathing, loss of appetite, drowsiness, changes in heart rate, involuntary muscle movements, and low body temperature.
 Nevertheless, their perception and consciousness will also be altered to a greater or lesser extent, which is completely normal when the body prepares to shut down.

 Confusion and hallucinations are not uncommon when a person is on the verge of passing away either.
 Thereby, some people may begin acting bizarrely or aggressively, which may unsettle their loved ones.
 Others, on the contrary, will not be able to communicate at all with their family, as their hearing and vision decrease.
 Neither of these reactions is abnormal and death is generally thought to be a painless event for most mesothelioma patients.

 If you or a loved one is suffering from mesothelioma, our diligent attorneys will provide you with quality legal representation.
-Environmental Litigation Group, P.C. has successfully recovered compensation for over 25,000 victims of asbestos exposure thus far and we are bound to help you as well.
+We have successfully recovered compensation for over 25,000 victims of asbestos exposure so far and we are bound to help you as well.
 It is important to know that, as a veteran seeking compensation for a mesothelioma diagnosis, we will need your military records, which you must retrieve, and your medical records.
 These documents will help our attorneys review your case and determine whether you qualify for compensation.